Kajal19-del/First_Portfolio/README.md

 - Choose a directory
 - Open a Terminal
 - write: git clone https://github.com/Kajal19-del/First_Portfolio
-- get into to directory "hello-microverse"
+- get into to directory "First-Portfolio"
 - write: npm install

 <p align="right">(<a href="#readme-top">back to top</a>)</p>